Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: Appendix B. Anti-commutation and commutation relations of the modified Majorana ladder operators

-\end{widetext} The first anti-commutation relation is equivalent to the fermionic relation for $i\not=j$.
+The first anti-commutation relation is equivalent to the fermionic relation for $i\not=j$.
 For $i=j$, we see that the first anti-commutation relation yields some finite number dependent on the bosonic and fermionic contributions $n_b$ and $n_f$, respectively:

 This is similar to the bosonic case, in that the anti-commutation relation is dependent upon the population of bosons on the site in question.
 More pronounced bosonic-like behavior is seen in the last two anti-commutation relations, which yield zero if $i\not=j$ (as in the traditional fermionic system), but are equivalent to the bosonic anti-commutation relation for $i=j$.
-Indeed, in the latter case, we see $\{\widetilde{\gamma}_i,\,\widetilde{\gamma}_i\}=2\widetilde{\gamma}_i\widetilde{\gamma}_i=2b_i b_i$, implying that the modified Majorana destruction operator has the same effect as a bosonic destruction operator on the Hilbert space of the system if the site we act the operator on is already occupied.
-A similar relationship is seen for the modified Majorana creation operators.
-In this way, the modified Majorana operators are seen to be similar to the operators of a Kitaev-Majorana zero mode.
-From the self-Hermitian nature of the Kitaev-Majorana operator, the anti-commutation relation between creation or annihilation operators for $i=j$ will yield a non-zero result, in contrast to the fermionic case.
+Indeed, in the latter case, we see $\{\widetilde{\gamma}_i,\,\widetilde{\gamma}_i\}=2\widetilde{\gamma}_i\widetilde{\gamma}_i=2b_i b_i$, implying that the Majorana-Schwinger destruction operator has the same effect as a bosonic destruction operator on the Hilbert space of the system if the site we act the operator on is already occupied.
+A similar relationship is seen for the Majorana-Schwinger creation operators.
+In this way, the Majorana-Schwinger operators are seen to be similar to the operators of a Kitaev-Majorana zero mode.
+From the self-adjoint nature of the Kitaev-Majorana operator, the anti-commutation relation between creation or annihilation operators for $i=j$ will yield a non-zero result, in contrast to the fermionic case.
 In our system we also have a non-zero result for any anti-commutation relation when $i=j$, but we see that such a scenario is dependent on the bosonic degrees of freedom present in the system.
-A comparison of the anti-commutation relations between the Fermi-Dirac, Bose-Einstein, Kitaev-Majorana, and "True" Majorana second quantization operators is shown in Table \ref{tab:table3}.
-We now proceed to calculate the commutation relations of the modified Majorana operators, which are somewhat more non-trivial then the anti-commutation relations:
+A comparison of the anti-commutation relations between the Fermi-Dirac, Bose-Einstein, Kitaev-Majorana, and Majorana-Schwinger second quantization operators is shown in Table \ref{tab:table3}.
+We now proceed to calculate the commutation relations of the Majorana-Schwinger operators, which are somewhat more non-trivial then the anti-commutation relations: